dnlbauer/obsidian-dataview-autocompletion/README.md

-# Obsidian Dataview Autocompletion
+# Dataview Autocompletion

 This is a plugin for Obsidian (https://obsidian.md).

-Obsidian Dataview Autocomplete enhances the functionality of the popular [Dataview plugin](https://github.com/blacksmithgu/obsidian-dataview) by providing autocomplete suggestions for metadata fields in the editor.
+Dataview Autocomplete enhances the functionality of the popular [Dataview plugin](https://github.com/blacksmithgu/obsidian-dataview) by providing autocomplete suggestions for metadata fields in the editor.
 This makes it easy to reuse existing fields and reduces typing errors.

 <img src="./assets/demo.gif" alt="Demo" width="400" >